top of page

 DOGS ARE THE BEST KIND OF THERAPY

 Through the training process, you will learn how to read your dog’s body language and assess their needs.
-This skill is essential for the dog's wellbeing.
-For example, if your dog is working as a therapy dog in a hospital and they signal that they are tired, it is your job as their owner to give them a break.
+Mastering this vital skill is imperative, ensuring your dog's well-being as they offer comfort to others.
+For example, if they work as a therapy dog in a hospital and indicate fatigue, it's your responsibility as their handler to grant them well-deserved rest.

-Our therapy training course will teach your dog to execute the following for the Canine Good Citizen (CGC) test:
+Our therapy dog training program provides the necessary skills for your pup to execute the following commands in preparation for the Canine Good Citizen (CGC) and therapy dog entry tests:

 • Sit/stay for 5 minutes